LakshyaMittal3301/socratium/ARCHITECTURE.md

 ## MVP UX (Planned)
 - Library: upload PDF, manage AI providers, and open a book.
 - Reader: PDF in the center, outline on the left, chat panel on the right.
-- Chat uses current page + outline context with Gemini responses.
+- Chat uses current page + outline context with the active provider.

 ## Product Phase (Phase 2) Goals
 - Product-grade UI and reader experience (Ant Design).